 Additional information on the Ming Shi-lu as a source for historical research into Southeast Asia is available, as well as a user's guide which conveys basic information on the conventions and standards used in the database.
 Click here for the author's acknowledgements.

-NUS Press and the Asia Research Institute have committed to maintaining this database as an freely available open access resource, and it is hoped that readers will help improve it by submitting comments, criticisms, corrections and additions.
-Comments may be left at individual entries or on an overall comments page.
-Correspondence relating to the database should be addressed to Geoff Wade at: email@example.com.
+NUS Press has committed to maintaining this database as an freely available open access resource, and it is hoped that readers will help improve it by with comments, criticisms, corrections and additions.
+Correspondence relating to the database should be addressed to Geoff Wade at: email@example.com